310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Makoto %}
 Heheh, so it's not just me, but you guys, too… We're all hyper about this.
-Ahh~ It’s weird to see us like this~♪
+Ahh\~ It’s weird to see us like this\~♪

-If we end up having problems with our first-time experiences, we won't be able to properly face our all-time important event — the SS.
+We can't let ourselves go through first-time experiences in our all-time important event — the SS.
 We need to get used to all sorts of things while we still can.
 {% endbubble %}

 {% bubble Hokuto %}